salman-dev-ai/flask-blog/README.md

 ## 📸 Visual Showcase

-> **Note:** Screenshots are auto-captured and stored in the `flaskr/static/img/` directory.
-> Replace the placeholder filenames below with your actual screenshots.

 ### 📰 Main Post Feed
 The Facebook-inspired card-based feed layout displaying all blog posts with author information and timestamps.